 In terms of opportunities for growth in specific sectors, food and beverage remains a primary opportunity for New Zealand exporters, particularly in beef, lamb, chicken, apples, kiwifruit and honey.

 There has been strong growth in the technology sector, with New Zealand companies being approached by UAE accelerators.
 Further opportunity exists in therapeutics, healthcare, ICT, remote technologies and New Zealand services.
 With governments in Saudi and the UAE both investing in domestic food production as part of their food security strategies, there are strong opportunities for New Zealand agritech and consulting service providers.

 Expo 2020 Dubai postponement due to the impact of the Covid-19 pandemic will now be held from 1 October 2021 to 31 March 2022.
 The postponement will provide a much needed opportunity for New Zealand to re-engage in the wake of the pandemic.
 The world will come together with a strong sense of solidarity and optimism, looking to how we can collectively rebuild the global economy.
 New Zealand will be able to remind the world who we are, what our unique proposition is, that we are open for trade, tourism, education and investment.

 We have a network of posts in the Middle East and Africa, including the Embassy in Abu Dhabi (UAE) and Riyadh (Saudi Arabia).
 NZTE is located in Dubai and Riyadh.

-The New Zealand Consulate in Dubai has been providing regular updates for markets around the world, including the Middle East on the New Zealand Trade and Enterprise (NZTE) website, see here(external link) for more information and for weekly podcasts.
+The New Zealand Consulate in Dubai has been providing regular updates and weekly podcasts for markets around the world, including the Middle East on the New Zealand Trade and Enterprise (NZTE) website(external link).
 In market, NZTE also works directly with NZTE customers.

 NZInc will continue to work together closely to seek the latest information and possible opportunities for New Zealand businesses.